Skip to main content

 Key Results

-• Container-native - Multi-stage Docker builds with distroless images (under 10MB)
+• Multi-stage Docker builds produce distroless images under 10MB per service

 Architecture